Balraj

-Balraj (born Balasegaram Kandiah) was a senior commander of the Liberation Tigers of Tamil Eelam (LTTE).
+Brigadier Balraj (born Balasegaram Kandiah) was a senior commander of the Liberation Tigers of Tamil Eelam (LTTE).

 Early life

 Balraj was the fifth and youngest child of Kandiah and Kannagias.
 He received his primary education in Kokkuthoduwaai (in Mullaitheevu district) and his secondary education in Pulmoddai (in Trincomalee district).
 After he passed his O levels, his parents wanted to send him to university; however, due to civil unrest throughout the country they were unable to do so.
 Balraj was fluent in Tamil, Sinhala and English.
 Although none of his siblings joined the Tamil Tigers, some of his nephews and nieces did.

-Personal life

-At the suggestion of Velupillai Prabhakaran (who trusted Balraj), Balraj married Varathaa (a relative of Prabhakaran).
-The marriage was difficult, and the couple soon separated.
-Varathaa later died of a snake bite, emotionally affecting Balraj despite their estrangement.

 LTTE

 As a student, Balraj was recruited by the People's Liberation Organisation of Tamil Eelam (PLOTE) by Suntharam (one of its leaders).
 PLOTE differed from the Liberation Tigers of Tamil Eelam (LTTE, the primary Tamil nationalist organisation) in tactics, favouring the widespread formation of sleeper cells over the LTTE's hit-and-run tactics.
 As a result of this, Balraj had little opportunity to fight in open combat (which frustrated him).
 He decided to switch allegiance when the 1983 riots began, contacting a teacher who was an LTTE recruiter and accepted Balraj despite his PLOTE background.
 He was initially a part-time member, becoming a full-time member by 1984.
 Balraj's ability was recognized by Mahattaya, although he was suspected by Velupillai Prabhakaran due to his PLOTE background and restricted to the role of a helper rather than a fighter.